walfaelschung/GDELT_flow/README.md

             print('Could not open zip file.
 Moving on...') finished_files.append(a)

-We pickle the resulting dataframe, a list of finished files as well as possible errors for later reference:

-    pickle.dump(mentions_df,open('mentions_df.p','wb'))
-    pickle.dump(finished_files,open('finished_files_mentions.p','wb'))
-    pickle.dump(file_errors,open('file_errors_mentions.p','wb'))

 The resulting mentions dataframe should look something like this:

 ![grafik](https://user-images.githubusercontent.com/34031060/167127594-2de921cb-660d-4169-93f7-30a38ff8e1f2.png)

-**The results after Step 2 are two datasets: One with Events as the ubservation and one with the Mentions as units of observation.**
+**The results after Step 2 are two datasets: One with Events as the unit of observation and one with the Mentions as units of observation.**
 **Note that the Mentions dataframe contains a confidence-variable that measures (in steps of 10) how certain GDELT is that a given event is truly mentioned in the story**

 **At this point, depending on a project's scope, the dataset can be huge and the following steps become costly, labor intense, or otherwise unfeasible.